Volcanic ash (not SO2) cloud forecasts for hypothetical eruptions

 The table above contains volcanoes in and near the Washington and Anchorage VAACs' area of responsibility.
 The charts are updated four times a day whether the volcanoes have erupted or not.
 Because the three runs are created separately, if comparisons are made between them, please verify they have the same eruption date/time.

-The time of the hypothetical eruption is twelve hours after the initialization time of the NCEP forecast.
+The time of the hypothetical eruption of ash (not SO2) is twelve hours after the initialization time of the NCEP forecast.
 The forecast duration is 18-hours.
 The output is one-hourly averaged concentration every 6 hours.
-For Runs 1 and 3, the ash column top (12192 m = 40,000 ft) and eruption duration (1 hour) are arbitrary; for Run 2, the column top and duration are not arbitrary.
+For Runs 1 and 2, the ash column top (12192 m = 40,000 ft) and eruption duration (1 hour) are arbitrary; for Run 3, the column top and duration are not arbitrary.

 More information on Runs 1, 2, and 3 are given below.